The Rio Frio Regional Archaeological Project

 The Rio Frio Regional Archaeological Project (RiFRAP)

-We use a mix of cutting edge digital technologies (photogrammetry and virtual tours), and traditional archaeological methods for understanding the region and preserving its cultural heritage for the future of Belize and the world.
+We use a mix of cutting edge digital technologies, and traditional archaeological methods for understanding the region and preserving its cultural heritage for the future of Belize and the world.

 The RiFRAP, shedding light on the archaeological terra incognita of the Mountain Pine Ridge Forest Reserve.

-Archaeological investigations and virtual tours focused on Rio Frio Cave A and Domingo Ruiz Cave, and the architecture within.
+Archaeological investigations and virtual walking tours focused on Rio Frio Caves A and C (Twin Cave and the Rio Frio Cave) and Domingo Ruiz Cave, and the ritual spaces within them.